Field Crop Reporting Series: December 2017 Farm survey (CROP)

 Revisions and seasonal adjustment

-Seeded areas published from the June Farm survey represent preliminary estimates and can be changed over the course of the crop year.
-Field crop production estimates are evaluated in July (before harvest) and in November (after harvest).
-These estimates published at the end of the crop year are then subject to change for 2 years, and to intercensal revisions if applicable.
+Seeded areas published from all Field Crop surveys of a typical crop year represent preliminary estimates until the November instance of the survey, and can be changed over the course of the crop year.
+Yield and crop production estimates published from the July instance of the survey also represent preliminary estimates until November instance.
+The areas and production estimates published at the end of the crop year through the November instance of the survey are considered final, but are subject to change for 2 years, and to intercensal revisions if applicable.
+The revision period for stocks data also lasts 2 years.

 - Date modified: